canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 Writing Test Jobs
 =================
 Let's begin our journey in Checkbox test jobs by writing our first test job.
-Our objective is to detect if the DUT is correctly connected to the internet.
+Our objective is to detect if the :term:`DUT` is correctly connected to the Internet.

 Basic setup
 ===========